-The Red Hot Sugar Babies perform sassy jazz and sultry blues of the roaring 20's-30's including Vintage Jazz, Blues, Swing, Ragtime, Dixieland, New Orleans. .
-Influenced by Ethel Waters, Fats Waller, Louis Armstrong, Bessie Smith, Jelly Roll Morton they play a mix of the pop music that created the first dance craze to sweep the nation.
+The Red Hot Sugar Babies perform sassy jazz and sultry blues of the roaring 20's-30's including Vintage Jazz, Blues, Swing, Ragtime, Dixieland, and New Orleans.
+Influenced by Ethel Waters, Fats Waller, Louis Armstrong, Bessie Smith, and Jelly Roll Morton, they play a mix of the pop music that created the first dance craze to sweep the nation.

 September 11—Gypsy Swingers